renebarto/baremetal/doc/tutorials/09-mailbox.md

 140: }
 ```

 The code should speak for itself.
+Notice that this code is very verbose.
+We'll improve that later.

 ### Update project configuration {#TUTORIAL_09_MAILBOX_UPDATING_THE_MEMORY_MAP___STEP_1_UPDATE_PROJECT_CONFIGURATION}